yamori813/rx-mrubyc/Readme.md

 How to build on Linux and FreeBSD.

 You need download gcc_rx_4.8.4_2019q2.zip from Renesas site.
-And uncompres and run to install.
+And uncompress and run to install.

 ~/toolchains/gcc_4.8.4.201902_sp1_gnurx-elf/bin add PATH.